luxdao/ui-automation/README.md

    ```sh
    npm run test:debug
    ```
-   This will run only a small number of tests (5) for faster iteration.
+   This will run only the first 5 tests from each governance type for faster iteration.

+## Test Runner Behavior

+The test runner has been unified to provide consistent behavior:

+- **Default behavior (`npm test`)**: Runs all tests for all governance types (erc20, erc721, multisig) and generates a combined summary
+- **Debug mode (`npm run test:debug`)**: Runs the first 5 tests for all governance types for quick feedback
+- **Single governance**: Run tests for only one governance type using the governance-specific scripts

 ## Governance Types

 Tests can be run against different governance types supported by the Decent platform:

 - **erc20** (token voting)
 - **erc721** (NFT voting)
 - **multisig** (multi-signature)

-By default, all governance types are tested in sequence and results are aggregated into a single summary.
-You can also run tests for a specific governance type.

 ### Running All Governance Types (default)

 ```sh
 npm test
 ```
-This will run all tests for `erc20`, `erc721`, and `multisig` governance types, and generate a combined summary in `test-results/test-results-summary.html`.
+This will run all tests for `erc20`, `erc721`, and `multisig` governance types in sequence, and generate a combined summary in `test-results/test-results-summary.html`.

 ### Running a Specific Governance Type